Joel Eriksson Ek: International play

 Internationally, Eriksson Ek has represented his home country of Sweden at both the junior and senior levels.
 He first played with the Sweden men's national under-18 ice hockey team at the 2014 World U-17 Hockey Challenge and 2014 Ivan Hlinka Memorial Tournament, although the team failed to medal both times.
 Eriksson Ek tallied one goal during the U-17 Hockey Challenge and four points during the Ivan Hlinka Memorial Tournament.
 Before being drafted into the NHL, Eriksson Ek represented Sweden again at the 2015 IIHF World U18 Championships, where he tallied five goals and six points over five games.
 He was also named Player of the Game on 23 April following Sweden's game against Team Canada.
 Eriksson Ek was named captain of Team Sweden at the 2017 World Junior Ice Hockey Championships, although they would place fourth after losing to Team Russia in the bronze medal game.
 He finished the tournament ranked second on the team in scoring with six goals and three assists for nine points.
 Later that year, he won gold for the first time at the 2017 IIHF World Championship.
 Over 10 games, Eriksson Ek recorded one goal and two assists for three points.

+In 2025, Eriksson Ek represented Sweden at the 4 Nations Face-Off, putting up a goal and an assist in three games.
+In 2026, he was named to Sweden's roster for the 2026 Winter Olympics, where he would put up a goal and an assist in five games.